How to study your Bachelor's degree in Germany

 As with German, universities may have varying requirements, so confirm the level needed for your specific course.
 Some universities will require you to have some level of German proficiency even if you are enrolled to an English-taught programme.

-Some programs have extra steps.
+Some programmes have extra steps.
 If you’re interested in engineering, certain courses may require pre-industrial training.
 For example, Mechanical Engineering students must complete two months of industrial experience before starting their degree.

 Creative fields like design, fashion, or music come with their own requirements.
 You may need to submit a portfolio or take an aptitude test.
 Music applicants often have to audition in Germany.